planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 Apart from importing the data in the default "node" and "way" trees, OSM data can also be imported in any given tree, and a custom schema can be used for the corresponding features.
 This is done using a data mapping.
 A data mapping is a set of rules, each of them defines the data to map into a given tree.
 Each mapping rule contains the following elements.

 - A destination tree.
-- A set of characteristics of the entities to import onto that tree, which are used as a filter over the whole OSM dataset in the Geogit repository
+- A set of characteristics of the entities to import onto that tree, which are used as a filter over the whole OSM dataset in the Geogig repository
 - A set of attributes for the feature type to use.
 Value of those attributes will be taken from the tags of the same name, if present.

 Mappings are defined in a mapping file, using JSON syntax, as in the following example: